 Some clients are in two minds as to whether they want to fill out paperwork and pay for tests.
 I can understand that.
 Some clients are keen to take on the modest challenge of setting up tests, completing passenger locator forms, and enjoying the pleasure of travelling southwards again to somewhere hotter to be able to explore and sit out on a warm evening.

 From my experience I have no regrets about 5 days of quarantine, (when else was I going to get all the long-overdue decoration done at home?)
 And I certainly took great pleasure from being able to relax abroad and soak up a different ambience.

 Is it time to travel now?
 Well the infection rates on the continent are lower than in the UK with the measures being relaxed here as well as abroad.
 We are seeing frustrated British people starting to relent and book a trip away.
-Some will enjoy a warmer late summer or break and head into winter feeling fortified by that experience.
-Some have the enjoyment of a break next spring or summer to focus on.
+Some will enjoy a warmer late summer break and head into winter feeling fortified by that experience.
+Some have the enjoyment of a holiday next spring or summer to focus on.

 If you are in two minds, why not make a provisional plan for next year to give yourself something inspiring on the horizon to enjoy, with no risk of financial loss for now?
-Almost all all our reservations can be cancelled without charge until 14 days prior to arrival, giving you increased flexibility with no no financial risk to you.
+Almost all all our reservations can be cancelled without charge until 14 days prior to arrival, giving you increased flexibility with no financial risk to you.
 Why not call us to see what flexibility you can enjoy?